Clarín’s digital transformation: the secrets behind the most successful Spanish-language media subscription

 On February 1st 2015, Clarín and La Nación launched user registration: a new stage for digital journalism in Argentina.

-The signwall or was based on a metered model, which allowed a certain number of articles to be read each month (20 at the beginning) before users were asked to register.
-Thanks to the registration, it was confirmed how essential its most loyal users were for Clarín's business.
+The signwall or registration wall was based on a metered model, which allowed a certain number of articles to be read each month (20 at the beginning) before users were asked to register.
+Thanks to the registration, it was confirmed how essential its most loyal users were for Clarín’s business.
 It changed the vision of the business, creating a new culture of audience development across the whole company.

 Evolution: